GeideaSolutions/WooCommerce-Geidea-Payment/README.md

 ## Installation
 #### Pre-requisites

-* Wordpress 5.7.0 or greater
+* WordPress 6.0.2 or greater
 * WooCommerce 3.4.6 or greater
-* PHP version 7.2 or greater
+* PHP version 7.4.3 or greater

 #### Get ready to take payments to your WooCommerce store!
-Kindly follow theses [instructions](https://docs.geidea.net/docs/woocommerce-plugin) for the plugin installation.
+Kindly follow these [instructions](https://docs.geidea.net/docs/woocommerce-plugin) for the plugin installation.